deependra2004/Movie-Genre-Classification/README.md

 * Genre Label
 * Plot Description

 The dataset contains training and testing files in TXT format separated using `:::` delimiters.
-The dataset is designed for NLP-based genre prediction tasks.

 Files Used: